Investigation planning - advice

 Planning your investigation

-It is essential to become familiar with the current protective intervention report and the protective concerns to be investigated, and:
+It is essential to become familiar with the current protective intervention report including information in the essential information categories, the intake risk assessment, and the concerns to be investigated, and:

 - any previous relevant child protection history by reading the file